- By: Pedro Candeias

 With children or with Karateka that train 2 or 3 times per week just for leisure, these suggestions are great and allow you to make some generic and important corrections in your training plans!

 You must know where you’re going!
 Stop training your students at sight and with the so popular training methods called “lucky-guessing” or “my Masters do it like this”…

-But when we talk about Karate Athetes – competitive athletes and free athletes -, people who want to reach their highest potential, we must plan their evaluation much more often!
+But when we talk about Karate Athletes – competitive athletes and free athletes -, people who want to reach their highest potential, we must plan their evaluation much more often!

 Because you must be always adapting your training sessions to the results and fatigue levels of your athletes!
 As regularly as possible…

-In this article, we are going to give some generic principles you should have inside your mind.
+In this article, we are going to give some general principles you should have inside your mind.

-In other future article we will go deeper on the best evaluation scientific methods you can use in your Dojo!
+In another future article, we will go deeper on the best evaluation scientific methods you can use in your Dojo!